 So for financial aid purposes, placing assets in a 529 college savings plan is preferable to using other types of savings accounts.
 And because loans are a large part (approximately 60%) of a student’s financial aid package, putting money aside for college expenses can reduce the amount that families need to borrow and repay with interest.
 Any savings that a family can put away, even in small increments, will help reduce college debt.

-See Benefits & Tax Advantages for more about the favorable treatment of savings in a VHEIP account for financial aid consideration.
+See Benefits & Tax Advantages for more about the favorable treatment of savings in a VHEIP account for financial aid consideration, and get more details about how 529 plans are assessed for financial aid from the CSPN 529 website.

-For more about college costs and financial aid, including how to search for colleges, calculate estimated college costs, or fill out the Free Application for Federal Student Aid (FAFSA) and the Vermont grant, go to VSAC’s Roadmap to College.
+For more about college costs and financial aid, including how to fill out the Free Application for Federal Student Aid (FAFSA) and the Vermont grant, go to VSAC’s FAFSA First page.
 We’ll help you navigate the way!

 Whether your child or loved one is an infant or teen, the sooner you get started, the better chance you have of reaching your college savings goal.
 Right now is the time to start, whatever the age of your child.
 Even if a student is in high school or in college, you can still benefit from federal and state tax advantages such as the Vermont state income tax credit on annual contributions.